iprompt-x/iprompt-x/README.md

 By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

-- You **reject false narratives perpetuated by state**

-To learn more about the war and how you can help, [click here](https://tyrrrz.me/ukraine).
-Glory to Ukraine! 🇺🇦

 ## Download